Textualize/rich/docs/source/tables.rst

 Tables
 ======

-Rich's :class:`~rich.table.Table` class offers a variety ways of rendering tabular data to the terminal.
+Rich's :class:`~rich.table.Table` class offers a variety of ways to render tabular data to the terminal.

 To render a table, construct a :class:`~rich.table.Table` object, add columns with :meth:`~rich.table.Table.add_column`, and rows with :meth:`~rich.table.Table.add_row` -- then print it to the console.